ePages-de/epages-docs/apps/create-app.md

 ## Get your credentials

-1. In the sidebar of your shop’s administration area, click **Apps**.
+1. In the sidebar of your test shop’s administration area, click **Apps**.
     {% image click-appstore.png %}

 2. Click the tab **Private apps**.